FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 #### :one:st terminal - Result:

-The Fast-RTPS Subscriber has started and is awaiting messages
+The Fast-RTPS Subscriber has started and is awaiting messages:

 ```
 Starting
 Subscriber running.
 Please press enter to stop the Subscriber